 - Use cleaners and conditioners designed for leather and follow their instructions of use.
 They are always worth investing in to keep your furniture looking its best.

 - Since leather is made of animal skin, do not position it directly next to a fireplace/heater, air condition vent or in direct sunlight (long term) as this can cause the leather to fade and even crack.

-- For best results, spot cleaning using a damp cloth with fresh water only.
+- For best results, spot clean using a damp cloth with fresh water only.
 Do not use any chemicals or detergents when doing so.

-- Always allow to air dry in a shady spot, as we recommend not to place a sheepskin that has been colour dyed in direct sunlight.
+- Always allow it to air dry in a shady spot, as we recommend not to place a sheepskin that has been colour dyed in direct sunlight.
 The sun may cause it to fade and discolour the hide.
 Rest assured that no harmful AZO dyes have been used on your hide.
 It is completely safe for people, pets and the environment.

 - Keep your hide fluffy by brushing it.
 If the hide is in an area where it is sat on regularly, it can start to flatten over time.
 To avoid this from happening, we recommend you brushing and shaking the sheepskin periodically depending on its usage.
 Shaking the hide will also help it repel dirt and dust.